Render Farm Price: Guide for 5 Best Render Farms

 How does render farm price work?

-Each render farm may use different pricing methods to charge their users.
+Each render farm may use different pricing methods to charge its users.
 But in general, there are four units: GHzH, Obh, core hour and node hour.

 What do they mean?
 Let’s find out below.